xrzhuang/mapsapi/README.md

 * [ ] What an API is and what map APIs are capable of
 * [ ] The pros and cons of the different map API options (Leaflet, Mapbox, Google Maps)
-* [ ] Adding a map to your React app and customizing the location, zoom and pins
+* [ ] Adding a map to your React app and customizing the location, zoom and markers
 * [ ] Leveraging a data set to produce cool data visualizations with the Google Maps API

 ## Reflection

 :bulb: Remember to submit these on canvas!

-* [ ] Explain the basic idea of how these map APIs work.
-How can we use this with React?
+* [ ] Why are we using google react maps instead of the original library written by Google?
+What are the benefits?
 * [ ] Can you think of any instances where you would use a map API in a web or mobile app?
 For one of those examples, which API (Leaflet, Mapbox, Google Maps) would you choose and why?

 ## Resources